collapsed-stacks/startups/questions/11005/trademark-statement-of-use-is-a-specimen-for-each-product-or-service-required.md

 - posted by: [Fernando D'Andrea](https://stackexchange.com/users/2233301/fernando-d-andrea) on 2016-09-15
 - score: 2

-<p>After taking my chances in the forms, I found out that indeed, either you're supposed to <strong>upload a specimen of each single product/service</strong> or you should <strong>file a Request to Divide</strong> or <strong>delete the product/service</strong> from the class.</p>
+After taking my chances in the forms, I found out that indeed, either you're supposed to **upload a specimen of each single product/service** or you should **file a Request to Divide** or **delete the product/service** from the class.

-<p>Edit: indeed, the best strategy (and it worked for me) is to remove all products/services you don't have specimens for.
+Edit: indeed, the best strategy (and it worked for me) is to remove all products/services you don't have specimens for.
 It has no cost.
-Then you submit for all others you have.</p>
+Then you submit for all others you have.